orthanc-mirrors/orthanc-book/Sphinx/source/contributing.rst

           * **Plugins**:

-            - Support of MSSQL databases
+            - Support of ODBC driver (notably for MSSQL databases)
             - :ref:`Worklist plugin <worklist>` to interface with REST API, HL7 or Mirth

           Please `get in touch with Osimis <info@osimis.io>`__ if you